Avg: 4 from 8 votes

 P2- From the right end of the ledge face climb past 4 bolts to some shallow cracks.
 Above the cracks either continue a ways (past another bolt) up to a clean cut ledge (big runout) or traverse right (safer) to a big pine tree.
 (5.11 R)

 This is a classic face climb, put up in bold style.
-The pioneers were dealing with hand drilling bolts from runout, lousy stances, broken drill bits and the unknown.
+The pioneers were dealing with hand drilling bolts from runout, lousy stances, broken drill bits, and the unknown.
 Long falls were common on this route in the early days because of crumbly holds, and that sticky rubber shoes were not available.
-The route got its name because one of the climbers, Mark Ward, was sent to intensive care after being injured in a fall.
+The route got its name because one of the climbers, Mark Ward, was sent to intensive care with a head injury after being injured in a fall.

 Others contributing to the first ascent were Mark Ward, Randy Wright, and Dave Cannon & Ted Higgins.